 When it comes to dining in the desert, no one can top the luxurious experience on offer at Sonara Camp Al Wadi.
 There are three offers to pick from: the sunset experience, the sunset and dinner experience, or you can opt for an experience with a chauffeur.
 Depending on what you pick, there are fun activities such as sandboarding, camel rides, live entertainment, a fire show and more.
 For little ones, there’s a movie under the stars, soft archery and even a kid’s menu.

-Al Wadi Desert, Ras Al Khaimah, Adventure Center, The Ritz-Carlton, daily 4pm, prices vary. nara.ae
+Al Wadi Desert, Ras Al Khaimah, Adventure Center, The Ritz-Carlton, Tel: (0)50 336 7909. nara.ae

 Tuck into the UAE’s highest afternoon tea

-1484 by Puro, Jais Adventure Park, Jebel Jais, Ras Al Khaimah, afternoon tea 12pm to 6pm Mon to Fri.
-Tel: 07 244 5018. puro.ae /@1484_puro_ae
+1484 by Puro, Jais Adventure Park, Jebel Jais, Ras Al Khaimah, Tel: (0)7 244 5018. puro.ae /@1484_puro_ae

 Enjoy sips at Neo Sky Bar

-Neo sky bar, Movenpick Al Marjan Island, weekdays 5pm to 12am, weekends 5pm to 1am.
-Tel: (0)7 246 0134. movenpick.com
+Neo Sky Bar, Movenpick Al Marjan Island, Ras Al Khaimah, Tel: (0)7 246 0134. movenpick.com

 Float across the Ras Al Khaimah desert in a hot air balloon

 If you want a dose of heritage and history, a visit to Dhayah Fort is in order.
 It is the only hill fort remaining in the UAE and dates back to the Late Bronze Age (1600 to 1300BC).
 While visitors head to the fort now for the spectacular views, back then it was used by the locals for fortification.
 The monument is of historical importance and is the place where the battle between the British troops and local Qawasim tribes took place in 1819.
 If you’re visiting, better wear your comfy shoes as you’ll have to climb 239 zigzagging steps.
-In the end though, you’re rewarded with those spectacular views of mountain ranges, palm trees and the lands of Oman.
+In the end, though, you’re rewarded with those spectacular views of mountain ranges, palm trees and the lands of Oman.
 Want to learn more?
 You can get a great history lesson from the brochure here.
 At the base of the fort, visit the large Wadi Souq tombs which date between 2,000 to 1,300 BC.

 Celebrate the emirate’s history at The National Museum

 Ras Al Khaimah is said to be one of the few places in history that have been continuously inhabited, making it one of the longest-settled places in the world.
 You can explore an impressive collection of artefacts at The National Museum which has been excavated from over 1000 individual archaeological sites and antiquities are scattered around the emirate.
-Ticket price is just Dhs5.
+The ticket price is just Dhs5.

 The National Museum of Ras Al Khaimah, Al Hisn Road, Old Ras Al Khaimah, Tel: (0)7 233 3411. rakheritage.rak.ae